 - the person or company that leased the truck or trailer from the owner

 - the manufacturer of the vehicle, tires, or other parts that may have contributed to the cause or severity of the accident, and

 - the shipper or loader of the truck’s cargo (in cases involving improper loading)

 The major trucking companies will hire lawyers immediately after a truck accident and have them on the scene the same day, if possible.
 You should do the same.
 The experienced truck accident attorneys at the law offices of Howard A. Kitay know how to preserve all of the important pieces of evidence for you.
 They know how to secure the scene of an accident and take necessary photographs and statements.
-This is very critical because significant pieces of evidence helpful to you can be lost, misplaced or be purposely destroyed by the trucking companies.
+This is very critical because significant pieces of evidence helpful to you can be lost, misplaced, or is purposely destroyed by the trucking companies.

 Truck accidents include tractor-trailers, big rigs, semi-trailer trucks, and 18-wheelers.
 No matter what they are called, these trucks can the accidents that these large commercial vehicles can cause are truly catastrophic.
-Our truck accident lawyers represent clients throughout San Diego who have suffered serious personal injuries – like spinal cord injuries, property damage or the loss of a family member in a truck accident.
+Our truck accident attorneys represent clients throughout San Diego who have suffered serious personal injuries – like spinal cord injuries, property damage, or the loss of a family member in a truck accident.
 Such accidents commonly involve: